particle-iot/docs/src/content/community/photon-maker-kit-workshop/ch3.md

 layout: commonTwo.hbs
 ---

-# Session 3 - Connecting the Particle Device Cloud to Azure
+# Session 3 - Connecting the Particle device cloud to Azure

 | **Project Goal**            | Connect your project to Azure and "backhaul" sensor data to the cloud. |
 | --------------------------- | ---------------------------------------------------------------------- |